ariqwiratno04/EKF-SOC-Software/README.md

-# Extended Kalman Filter for SOC Estimation-
+# -Extended Kalman Filter for SOC Estimation-
 This repository contains simulation models and implementation algorithms related to active cell balancing for my undergraduate thesis in electrical engineering

 ## Files